0x5345414E/0x5345414E/README.md

 ☦️ christ is king.

-most of my activity is on Azure Devops :(
+most of my activity is on my organizations Azure Devops 🫣

 ```c#
 using System.Text;